Now more than ever the greyhounds need YOU!

-All dogs are at least wormed flea treated and bathed prior to arriving at a foster home.
-Some will have already undergone their full range of treatments, including desexing/castration, teeth cleaning, micro chipping, vaccination and heartworm testing.
+All dogs are at least wormed, flea/tick treated and bathed prior to arriving at a foster home.
+Some will have already undergone their full range of treatments, including spay/neuter, teeth cleaning, micro-chipping, vaccination and heartworm testing.
 An appropriate collar and lead is provided, as well as the dog’s muzzle and a temporary ID tag.
-During the cooler months, a warm coat is often made available.
+During the cooler months, a warm coat is made available.
 If required, a crate may be loaned to assist a new dog’s transition.

 Extensive follow-up and monitoring of the dog in foster care is made, generally by phone.
 We realize that foster families are generously opening up their homes and hearts to these dogs, and all support/advice necessary will be given promptly.
 We also appreciate that foster homes may not wish to care for dogs continually.
 Some may only try it once and decide it’s not for them.
 Others may want a break between dogs or may have holidays or other commitments planned for the near future.
 Whatever offers an approved foster home can make will be accepted gratefully.